“Shoot for the moon. Even if you miss, you’ll land among the stars.” – Les Brown

 After I had placed a few test orders and reviewed the quality of my suppliers, I was very confident that my store had the potential to be successful.

-I had found some high-quality niche products which were already had a fairly high demand, and I had some good ideas for marketing campaigns.
+I had found some high-quality niche products which already had a fairly high demand, and I had some good ideas for marketing campaigns.

 But, I wanted to hear some honest opinions about my pineapple niche.